 Ensuring mobile responsiveness and user-friendly design

-Before diving into the technicalities of optimizing your website structure, here’s one important stat that you should know: 63% of Google’s organic search traffic comes from mobile devices.
+Before diving into further technical SEO steps, here’s one important stat that you should know: 63% of Google’s organic traffic comes from mobile devices.
 A huge part of the world’s population owns a smartphone or tablet, which has become their go-to device for everything they do daily.

-So, it’s no surprise that more than half of organic search traffic in search engines originates from these hand-held devices.
+So, it’s no surprise that more organic traffic in search engines originates from these hand-held devices.
 To this point, you should optimize your SaaS website for a responsive and user-friendly interface on mobile gadgets.

 While most CMS platforms can make your website mobile-friendly, they can’t do everything.
 For a higher level of mobile responsiveness, you must avoid putting up too many advertisements and pop-ups and ensure you’re not overstretching your website’s multimedia capabilities.